aimeos/aimeos-docs/src/frontend/jsonapi/catalog.md

 # Suppliers for faceted search

-To fetch the suppliers for building the supplier facet, you should use the "supplier" resource returned by the OPTIONS method:
+To fetch the suppliers for building the supplier facet, use the "supplier" resource returned by the OPTIONS method:

 === "CURL"
     ```bash